Empress Myeongseong: The insurrection of 1882

-Princess Sunmok did try to persuade her husband Heungseon Daewongun to stop the hunt for the queen consort.
+Grand Internal Princess Consort Sunmok did try to persuade her husband Heungseon Daewongun to stop the hunt for the queen.
 This seemed so suspicious that later he kept her away from his affairs.
-When Daewongun could not find the queen consort, he likely assumed she was dead (according to Hulbert).
+When the Daewongun could not find the queen, he likely assumed she was dead (according to Hulbert).
 He announced, "the queen is dead".
-Numerous supporters of the queen consort were executed once Daewongun took control of Gyeongbokgung Palace.
+Numerous supporters of the queen were executed once the Daewongun took control of Gyeongbokgung.
 He immediately dismantled the recent reform measures and relieved the new units of duty.
 Foreign policy reverted to isolationism.
 Both Chinese and Japanese representatives were forced to leave the capital.

 Li Hongzhang, with the consent of Korean envoys in Beijing, sent 4,500 Chinese troops to restore order and secure Chinese interests in Korea.
-His troops arrested Daewongun, who was then taken to Paoting in China where he remained under house arrest.
-The royal couple returned and overturned all of Daewongun's actions.
+His troops arrested the Daewongun, who was then taken to Paoting in China where he remained under house arrest.
+The royal couple returned and overturned all of the Daewongun's actions.

-The Japan-Korea Treaty of 1882, signed on 10 August 1882 required the Koreans to pay 550,000 yen damages in respect of Japanese lives and property lost during the insurrection.
+The Japan–Korea Treaty of 1882, signed on 10 August 1882 required the Koreans to pay 550,000 yen damages in respect of Japanese lives and property lost during the insurrection.
 This agreement also permitted Japanese troops to guard the Japanese embassy in Seoul.
-The queen consort proposed to China a new trade agreement granting the Chinese special privileges and rights to ports inaccessible to the Japanese.
+The queen proposed to China a new trade agreement granting the Chinese special privileges and rights to ports inaccessible to the Japanese.
 Public order was enforced by Wu Chang-ching and his detachment of 3,000 Chinese troops.
 She also successfully requested that a Chinese commander, General Yuan Shih-kai, take control of the new military units and that a German adviser, Paul Georg von Möllendorff, head the Maritime Customs Service.
 The Chinese desired further trade treaties so as to deflect a Japanese monopoly.
 Treaties were later signed with the United States (1882) and France (1886).

 Min Yeong-ik (1860–1914) in aristocratic Korean clothes.
-He visited the United States at the queen consort's request.
-He was by occupation a royal philosopher and painter.
-His younger sister married the Crown Prince, son of the queen consort.
+He visited the United States at the queen's request.
+He was by occupation a philosopher and painter.
+His younger sister married the crown prince, son of the queen.